Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Problem Formulation

-where $u_{\mathrm{nom}}$ is a nominal control, $W$ is a weighting coefficient, and $\delta$ relaxes the goal constraint.
-The CBF inequality~\eqref{eq:cbf} strictly enforces safety while the CLF~\eqref{eq:clf} is a soft constraint, i.e., performance is relaxed when safety requires it, as in~\eqref{eq:clf-cbf-qp-correct}.
+where $u_{\mathrm{nom}}$ is the nominal control.
+The CBF inequality~\eqref{eq:cbf} strictly enforces the safety required to reach the goal successfully.
+We omit the control Lyapunov function, as no soft performance constraint is used.